thekoushikdurgas/appointment/docs/BACKEND_CONNECTIVITY.md

 ## Overview

-The NexusCRM application requires connectivity to a backend API server for all authenticated operations.
+The Contact360 application requires connectivity to a backend API server for all authenticated operations.
 This document outlines the connectivity requirements, configuration, and troubleshooting steps.

 ## API Configuration